-To take part in the assent process, children must be mature enough to understand the trial and what they are expected to do.
+To take part in the assent process, your child must be mature enough to understand the trial and what they are required to do.
 Some children as young as 7 years old may be able to take part.
-But, this age varies depending on the child and the institution running the trial.
+But this age varies depending on the child and the group running the trial.

-As with the informed consent process, the assent process is meant to be an ongoing conversation between the child and research team.
+As with the informed consent process, the assent process is meant to be an ongoing conversation between your child, your family, and the research team.
 This team may include doctors, nurses, social workers, and other health care providers.

 During the assent process:

-- Parents or guardians give informed permission for their child to join the clinical trial.
+- You give informed permission for your child to join the clinical trial.

-- The research team explains the trial to the child in language the child can understand, including what it means to take part and what the child can expect.
+- The research team explains the trial to your child in language they can understand, including what it means to take part and what they can expect.

 - The research team may use written forms, videos, graphics, and other visual aids to help explain the trial.

-It may take several sessions before the research team feels that the child has a clear understanding of what the trial involves.
-At that point, the child is asked to show assent or dissent by signing a form or checking off a box that says "yes" or "no."
+It may take several sessions before the research team feels that your child has a clear understanding of what the trial involves.
+At that point, your child is asked to show assent or dissent.

 Both Parents Need to Give Permission

-Usually, both parents will need to give permission for the child to take part in the trial, unless one parent:
+Usually, both parents will need to give permission for your child to take part in the trial, unless one parent: